jwuensche/hub-go-authentication/README.md

 ```

 The Dockerfile will use the golang container to compile and run the container.
-Default wise the container will use port 9000 this can be changed in the
+Per default the container will use port 9000 this can be changed in the
 Makefile.

 ## Current Issues